UltraPass-Identity-Corp/ultrapassid.docs/docs/API Reference/Uauth.md

 ---
 <h1 id="-uauth">UAuth</h1>

-> Create sessions for Workflows and receive the response at the redirectURL configured in the Portal.
+> Create sessions for AuthFlows and receive the response at the redirectURL configured in the Portal.

-## CacheWorkflowInstanceSession
+## CreateAuthFlowSession

 <a id="opIdCacheWorkflowInstanceSession"></a>